How to Connect Filters to a Combo Box (Control)

 With Displayr, you can show different patterns in your data by applying filters to analyses.
 One way to do this is by creating filters that connect directly to a control box on an online dashboard.
 Combo box, list box, text box and date controls are available, but in this blog post, I will manually create a combo box and apply it as a filter.
 For a more automated way of creating control-based filters, see Easy Functions for Automating Filters and Rebasing.
 If you're not familiar with using filters in Displayr, you can read our introductory post here.

 Step 1: Import your data

 Start by opening a document that contains a Data Set.
 For this example, I used demonstration data from a brand tracking study.

 Step 2: Create a table to be filtered

 |Add whatever you wish to show on the page.
 I have dragged the Age variable across from the Data Sets panel to form a table.|

 ||Go to Insert > Control > Combo box to create the combo box.
 It will appear in the middle of your screen.|

 ||Select the control and click on the Control tab in the Object Inspector.

 Step 5: Creating the filter

-- Set the R CODE to Age %in% Combo.box, replacing Age with the name of the variable in your file that you are wanting to use to filter.
-If you have changed the name of your control, or, have multiple controls, you will need to replace Combo.box with the correct name.
+If you are using your own dataset, replace Age with the name of the variable you want to use to filter.
+If you have changed the name of your control, or have any existing controls, you will need to replace Combo.box with the correct name.